PJ-Caleon/Cpp-Practice/README.md

 In addition to sharpening my C++ skills, I’ve added an extra challenge: working on a **borrowed Linux Mint OS laptop** instead of my main machine, which I left at another condo.
 This way, I get to explore both **C++ development** and **Linux environments** simultaneously.

+## Limitation
+I will only be doing terminal output projects as GUI is a rather different learning curve.

 ## Checklist
 Here's a list of completed and upcoming projects: